-&lt;sup>1 Turbidity is a measure of the cloudiness of the water.
+Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 Its sources include soil runoff.

-&lt;sup>2 The MCL for Beta Particles is 4 mrem/yr.
+The MCL for Beta Particles is 4 mrem/yr.
 EPA considers 50 pCi/L to be the level of concern for Beta Particles.

-&lt;sup>3 TOC Removal is reported here as the ratio of TOC removal credits to that required by regulation.
+TOC Removal is reported here as the ratio of TOC removal credits to that required by regulation.

-&lt;sup>4 Unregulated contaminants are those that don't yet have a drinking water standard set by EPA.
+Unregulated contaminants are those that don't yet have a drinking water standard set by EPA.
 Monitoring for these contaminants helps EPA decide whether these contaminants should have a standard.
 Monitoring of our tap water for Asbestos, Nitrite, and Dioxin was not carried out due to waivers granted by the US EPA for these specific contaminants only.

-n/a = not applicable
+N/A = not applicable